Claude Lévi-Strauss: Anthropological theories

 Lévi-Strauss sought to apply the structural linguistics of Ferdinand de Saussure to anthropology.
 At the time, the family was traditionally considered the fundamental object of analysis but was seen primarily as a self-contained unit consisting of a husband, a wife, and their children.
 Nephews, cousins, aunts, uncles, and grandparents all were treated as secondary.
 Lévi-Strauss argued that akin to Saussure's notion of linguistic value, families acquire determinate identities only through relations with one another.
 Thus, he inverted the classical view of anthropology, putting the secondary family members first and insisting on analyzing the relations between units instead of the units themselves.

 In his own analysis of the formation of the identities that arise through marriages between tribes, Lévi-Strauss noted that the relation between the uncle and the nephew was to the relation between brother and sister, as the relation between father and son is to that between husband and wife, that is, A is to B as C is to D. Therefore, if we know A, B, and C, we can predict D. An example of this law is illustrated in the diagram.
 The four relation units are marked with A to D. Lévi-Strauss noted that if A is positive, B is negative, and C is negative, then it can inferred that D is positive, thereby satisfying the constraint 'A is to B as C is to D'; in this case, the relations are contrasting.
 The goal of Lévi-Strauss's structural anthropology, then, was to simplify the masses of empirical data into generalized, comprehensible relations between units, which allow for predictive laws to be identified, such as A is to B as C is to D.

 Lévi-Strauss's theory is set forth in Structural Anthropology (1958).
 Briefly, he considers culture a system of symbolic communication, to be investigated with methods that others have used more narrowly in the discussion of novels, political speeches, sports, and movies.
-His reasoning makes best sense when contrasted against the background of an earlier generation's social theory.
+His reasoning makes the best sense when contrasted against the background of an earlier generation's social theory.
 He wrote about this relationship for decades.